What is autism?

 - Level 3: “Requiring very substantial support”

-While Asperger syndrome and pervasive developmental disorder not otherwise specified (PDD-NOS) are no longer diagnosed as a separate disorders under the current diagnostic criteria (DSM-5), a person with a pre-existing diagnosis under the previous diagnostic criteria (DSM 4) can still use that diagnosis.
+While Autistic Disorder, Asperger’s Disorder and Pervasive Developmental Disorder Not Otherwise Specified (PDD-NOS) are no longer diagnosed as a separate disorder under the current diagnostic criteria (DSM-5), a person with a pre-existing diagnosis under the previous diagnostic criteria (DSM 4) can continue to use their pre-existing diagnosis.

 What is Asperger’s syndrome?

-In 1994 Asperger’s Syndrome appeared as a separate presentation of a pervasive developmental disorder in standard diagnostic manuals, characterised by many as a “milder type” of autism.
+In 1994 Asperger’s Syndrome appeared as a separate presentation of a pervasive developmental disorder in standard diagnostic manuals.

 The key characteristics of Asperger syndrome identified at the time were: